Azure/aks-app-routing-operator/docs/e2e.md

 Tests are defined in [/testing/e2e/suites/](../testing/e2e/suites/).
 Add any new tests here.
 [This](../testing/e2e/suites/basic.go) is a good reference for defining a test.
 Be sure to add any new suites to the [all function](../testing/e2e/suites/all.go) so that they are run.

+### Environment Variables
+The `SERVICE_PRINCIPAL_APP_OBJ_ID` environment variable is used for the Service Principal Cluster Infrastructure.

+In order to avoid waiting for the lengthy (>30min) Service Principal propagation process, this value is passed to re-use an existing App Registration and its associated Service Principal.

+As App Registrations are a tenant-level resource, it shouldn't be necessary to create a new App Registration except when running e2e in a new tenant.

+An `aks-approuting-e2e` App Registration should already exist, and can be searched by name in the portal for public cloud testing.

+New App Registrations can be made in the portal, and then the Object ID can be found in the App Registration's Overview page.
+Note that this is not the same as the Object ID of the associated Service Principal.

 ## GitHub Runner

 We use GitHub workflows to run and require passing E2E tests on every PR.